kpatvt/sim21/README.md

 Status
 ------
+* Jan 23, 2021
+    * Finished implementation of a seperate steam/water Thermo using IFC-97
+    * Included example of a very simple steam cycle flowsheet
 * Jan 21, 2021
     * Signficant speed ups in the distillation simulation, now quite fast
     * Other smaller speed-ups
     * Runtime is about 2-3x faster over all examples

 * Jan 20, 2021
     * All example cases now converge with some massaging